The Queen’s Medical Center

 EPs are helpful in evaluating a wide range of neurological problems, including:

-What to Expect with Evoked Potential
+What to Expect with an Evoked Potential Study

 Electrodes are applied to the scalp and other areas of the body, commonly the legs and arms.
 A series of stimuli is introduced, and a computer records the neurological responses.
 Hundreds of responses are received, amplified and averaged by a computer.
 The final response is plotted and graphed by computer and interpreted by physicians who analyze the waveforms and their speed of transmission.